aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Project members and roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can invite people to work with you on a project, but you may not always want to give them the same access that you have.
-You can specify the email addresses and permissions for members in the *Members* section of the Aiven web console, which you can find in the main menu on the left of the page.

-The roles and corresponding permissions that Aiven supports are:
+You can define different levels of access for each projects member using roles:

-* **Administrator**: When you create a project, you automatically receive this access level.
-You can change and view billing information, remove members, and create, edit, and delete services.
+* **Administrator**: Can change and view billing information, remove members, and create, edit, and delete services.
+When you create a project, you automatically receive this access level.

-* **Operator**: This role provides full access to services but does not allow you to modify billing information or project members.
+* **Operator**: Full access to services, but can't modify billing information or project members.

-* **Developer**: This allows you to manage existing services (for example, creating databases and connecting to them), but it does not allow you to make any changes that would affect billing (for example, starting or stopping services).
+* **Developer**: Can manage existing services (for example, creating databases and connecting to them), but can't make any changes that would affect billing (for example, starting or stopping services).

-* **Read Only**: This allows you to view services, but does not allow you to make any changes to the services.
+* **Read Only**: Can view services, but can't make any changes to them.

 .. list-table::